 - A "minority depository institution," as defined in section 308 of the Financial Institutions Reform, Recovery, and Enforcement Act of 1989 (12 U.S.C.
 1463 note).
-A depository institution satisfies this definition if it is (1) a privately owned institution, 51 percent of which is owned by one or more socially and economically disadvantaged individuals; (2) a publicly owned institution, 51 percent of the stock of which is owned by one or more socially and economically disadvantaged individuals; or (3) a mutual institution of which the majority of the board of directors, account holders, and the community which it services is predominantly minority (defined by statute as Black American, Native American, Hispanic American, or Asian American). - An institution considered to be an MDI by the Office of the Comptroller of the Currency (OCC), the Federal Deposit Insurance Corporation (FDIC), the Board of Governors of the Federal Reserve System (Federal Reserve), or the National Credit Union Administration (NCUA), as applicable. - An institution listed in the FDIC's MDIs List published for the third quarter of 2020, available at https://www.fdic.gov/regulations/resources/minority/2020q3.xlsx.
+A depository institution satisfies this definition if it is (1) a privately owned institution, 51 percent of which is owned by one or more socially and economically disadvantaged individuals; (2) a publicly owned institution, 51 percent of the stock of which is owned by one or more socially and economically disadvantaged individuals; or (3) a mutual institution of which the majority of the board of directors, account holders, and the community which it services is predominantly minority (defined by statute as Black American, Native American, Hispanic American, or Asian American). - An institution considered to be an MDI by the Office of the Comptroller of the Currency (OCC), the Federal Deposit Insurance Corporation (FDIC), the Board of Governors of the Federal Reserve System (Federal Reserve), or the National Credit Union Administration (NCUA), as applicable. - An institution listed in the FDIC's MDIs List published for the third quarter of 2020, available at FDIC Third Quarter 2020 MDI List and credit unions listed on the NCUA's

-Institutions that are listed in the FDIC's MDIs List published for the fourth quarter of 2020,2 or credit unions listed on the NCUA's list of MDIs for the fourth quarter of 2020,3 are considered to be MDIs by those agencies and are therefore eligible to participate in the ECIP.
+Minority Depository Institutions Annual Report to Congress list of MDIs for 2020 are considered to be MDIs by those agencies and are therefore eligible to participate in the ECIP.

-1.4 Is a de novo bank or credit union eligible to participate in the ECIP?
+1.4 Is a denovo bank or credit union eligible to participate in the ECIP?